 We have an incredible opportunity in our day and age to be exposed to the needs of the world and to have our personal and family's worldview shaped by being exposed to people of other cultures.
 Cornerstone offers numerous cultural exposure trips for our members to be a blessing to our overseas partners and to learn from the faith of our dear brothers and sisters overseas.

-With over 2 billion in the people in the world that have low access to the Gospel, the harvest is plentiful, but the laborers are few.
+With over 3 billion in the people in the world that have restricted or low access to the Gospel, the harvest is plentiful, but the laborers are few.
 As a church, we desire to send healthy members into cross-cultural settings to bring the Gospel to the next generation of university students.
-Learn more about the 2-year overseas residency and opportunities to work overseas.
+Learn more about the 2-year overseas residency through the Salt Network Global and opportunities to work overseas.

 As a church and network of churches, we not only have a unique calling to reach the university students of North America, but also of the world.
-We are working alongside great leaders to plant churches amongst the next generation of university students through these key global partnerships.
+Through the Salt Network Global we are planting churches, with Salt Network members, amongst the next generation of university students in these key global partnerships.

-University church planting amongst two cities of 2 million university students on 150 campuses.
+University church planting amongst three cities of 3 million university students on over 200 campuses.

 University church planting amongst 300,000 university students on 30 campuses.